Dan Bonar

 Daniel Gordon Bonar (born September 23, 1956) is a Canadian former professional ice hockey forward who played 170 games in the National Hockey League for the Los Angeles Kings.
 During the playoff series known for the Miracle on Manchester Bonar scored the final two goals of game 5 to ice the series over the Wayne Gretzky-led Edmonton Oilers, completing one of the greatest upsets in playoff hockey history.

 Bonar was born in Deloraine, Manitoba.

+Bonar's sister Maureen is a World Senior Champion curler.